All Share (J203) = 112 197

 The Best Hours to Trade in South Africa

-When the London session opens, there is often big market participation and good volatility.
-Likewise, the open of the U.S. session brings immense trading volume to the market.
+• When the London session opens, there is often big market participation and good volatility.
+Likewise, the opening of the U.S. session brings immense trading volume to the market.

-Liquidity is also really high, which means that large positions can be absorbed by the market easier, with a smaller chance of experiencing slippage or significant market impact.
+• Liquidity is also really high, which means that large positions can be absorbed by the market more easily, with a smaller chance of experiencing slippage or significant market impact.

 The Best Time to Trade in South Africa Using Time Frames